Tomás Berreta: Background

-Having been an activist in the Uruguayan Colorado Party since 1896, for a number of years he was active in local politics and served as Intendent of Canelones in the early part of the 20th century.
+Having been an activist in the Uruguayan Colorado Party since 1896, for several years he was active in local politics and served as Intendent of Canelones in the early part of the 20th century.

-He served as the President of the Senate of Uruguay in 1943.
+He served as President of the Senate of Uruguay in 1943.
 He later served in the government of President Juan José de Amézaga.

-Berreta was thus a prominent, elderly member of the Uruguayan Colorado Party which had ruled the country for long periods, when he stood for election as President, with a view to succeeding the sitting President of Uruguay, Juan José de Amézaga, who was younger than he by several years.
+Berreta was thus a prominent, elderly member of the Uruguayan Colorado Party, which had ruled the country for long periods, when he stood for election as President, intending to succeed the sitting President of Uruguay, Juan José de Amézaga, who was younger than he by several years.

 President of Uruguay

 March 1947 inauguration

 Berreta was inaugurated as President of Uruguay on 1 March 1947.

 A longstanding military man by profession, President Berreta was notably responsible for founding the Liceo Militar General Artigas, Montevideo, a secondary school in the nation's capital to be run on military lines.

-During his brief period of office President Berreta had opportunity to travel to meet US President Harry S. Truman in Washington, DC.
+During his brief office period, President Berreta travelled to meet US President Harry S. Truman in Washington, DC.

 Death and succession

-Berreta died in office barely five months later on 2 August 1947, victim of prostate cancer.
+Berreta died in office barely five months later, on 2 August 1947, from prostate cancer.

 The Vice President of Uruguay during Berreta's short Presidency was Luis Batlle Berres.
 Subsequently, Battle Berres succeeded Berreta as President of Uruguay.